janebmckenna/milestone-project-1/README.md

 The goal is to  to provide a simple, intuitive and informative website for the vow renewal of Hannah and Ashley.
 Which guests will navigate easily to respond to their invitation, find useful information and browse images of the original wedding day during the covid 19 pandemic.

-**Customers: Hannah and Ashley**
+**Site Owners: Hannah and Ashley**

-Website provides them with a means to communicate the details of their vow renewal, capture RSVPs and share content from the first time around.
+Website provides them with a means to communicate the details of their vow renewal, relive the moments from their wedding day, capture RSVPs and share content from the first time around.

 **Users:**